Today’s Reading: Isa 17:1–19:25, Luke 7:1–35, Job 5:1–7

 God’s global purpose has always been the salvation of the nations.
 God is not a racist.

 God declares that Egypt are His people, Assyria the work of His hands and Israel His inheritance.
 This reminds us that all mankind has been created in the image of God and God desires to save people from all nations.

 This should have served as encouragement for Israel, to be the light of the world, pointing the nations to God and not compromising by trusting in the nations.

 The great commission is global in its scope, Jesus told us to go to all nations in Matthew 28:19-20.
 We must continue to work and pray that the mission will be finished because Jesus also told us that this Gospel must be preached to all nations (ethnic groups), and then the end will come, in Matthew 24:14.

 Keep an eye on the Joshua Project where you can find out about unreached people groups and how you can work and pray, to see them receive the gospel.

 When Jesus heard these things, he marveled at him, and turning to the crowd that followed him, said, “I tell you, not even in Israel have I found such faith.”
 Luke 7:9 (ESV)

-Jesus response to the man’s faith and his action of turning and addressing the crowd should be taken in the context that Jesus is saying learn from this mans faith, I am pleased with it and it is the faith I want you to have.
+Jesus’ response to the man’s faith and His action of turning and addressing the crowd, should be taken in the context that Jesus is saying; learn from this man’s faith, I am pleased with it and it is the kind of faith that I want you to have.

-This passage is one of the key scriptures in the narratives about the life and ministry of Jesus that points to our theme which is that God’s desire is that all nations (people groups) would be saved.
+This passage is one of the key scriptures in the narratives, about the life and ministry of Jesus, that points to our theme which is, God’s desire is that all nations (people groups) would be saved.